12 Cat Hairball Remedies That Really Work

 Most cats actually prefer to drink moving, running water.
 That means even if your cat has constant access to a nice clean bowl of water, she may not be drinking enough.
 A water fountain is a perfect way to entice your kitty to drink more.

 Drinking water is important, but your cat can also get hydration from her food.
-A cat who eats a diet composed of mainly dry kibble may not be getting the moisture that she needs.
+A cat who eats a diet composed of mainly dry cat food may not be getting the moisture that she needs.

-Gradually introducing canned food will increase her water intake.
+Gradually introducing canned food with her kibble will increase her water intake.
 Thus, it will help her digestive tract to move all that hair and debris through instead of sending it back up where it came from.

 12. Cat Grass